oleg3790/LambdaS3Processor/README.md

+Lambda configured to process object creation/removal events from S3 using SNS.

 ### Building Payload Package
 This sample project is configured to be deployed as a zip.
 In order to build a deployment package you'll need the `Amazon.Lambda.Tools` .NET CLI tool.
 You can install it using: